tilmanschweitzer/100-days-of-code/README.md

 Add tests for StuckThread and refactor related code parts.

+## Day 18

+Extract core classes into separate maven module to create a stricter barrier between the parser, and the commandline interface.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)